varunkumardev/amitmerchant1990.github.io/_posts/2020-04-14-named-slots-blade-components-laravel7.md

 ## Dynamic Slot Names

-Now, apart from declaring slot with fixed names, you can also make the name for the slots dynamic.
+Now, apart from declaring slot with fixed names, you can also make the name for slots dynamic.
 For this, all you need to do is to prefix `:` before the `name` attribute and passing in the dynamic varibale like so.

 ```php
 <x-slot :name="$avatar">